 What is the process to be nominated as a Director of Cheer Canada?

 All individuals who are interested in becoming a Director of Cheer Canada must complete the Nomination Form in full.
-If elected he/she must be willing to provide a current police check.

 Can I nominate myself?

 Yes.
 Candidates may nominate themselves or be nominated by others.
 In cases where an individual is nominated by someone else, the candidate must consent in writing to the nomination.

 What is the deadline for submitting a Nomination Form?

 Nomination Forms should be submitted as soon as possible, but no later than Wednesday, August 10th, 2022.